 - A FREE £30 Asda Gift Card after your plan starts*

 - Up to 10% extra cover when you take out our FREE Dignity Funeral Benefit

 Things to consider

-- You may want to cap your premiums, so you stop paying as soon as the total amount you've paid reaches the amount paid out when you die.
+- You might want to choose our capped version, which allows you to cap your premiums, so you stop paying as soon as the total amount you've paid reaches the amount paid out when you die.